NritiNy/AdventOfCode2019/README.md

 # AdventOfCode
-Implementations to solve the puzzles of Advent of Code
+Implementations to solve the puzzles of Advent of Code using C#